 You will see a tag event (a "blue bubble") being formed at the red cursor line.
 If you had set your tag to have a 'Duration' when you created it, the tag event will be pre-formed; if you did not, the tag will continue to be logged until you press your hotkey again to "turn it off":

-Any metadata you associated with your Custom Tag will appear in the metadata form box on the far right of the screen.
-Simply click on a button or enter a value in the box to assign that metadata to your tag.
+Any attribute you associated with your Custom Tag will appear in the attribute form box on the far right of the screen.
+Simply click on a button or enter a value in the box to assign that attribute to your tag.

 Repeat this process as many times as necessary to tag all the data you need.
-After every five tags or so, press the 'Save All' button at the top of the metadata box.
+After every five tags or so, press the 'Save All' button at the top of the attribute box.

 ALWAYS be sure to save your work before exiting the timeline.

 When you are finished with tagging, click on the 'End Tag Mode' button.

 You can check the attributes assigned to a tag by resting your mouse cursor over the tag.
 You can right click into the tag to edit anything you need to:

 Filtering for custom tags or attributes is just as simple as filtering for system tags: simply select the tag from the list and choose any attribute(s) to further refine your search:

 YOU CAN EDIT any custom tag or attribute you create or assign to a tag.
 In the 'filter' view, simply 'click into' the row/cell containing the data you're wanting to add or modify and change it:

 Press 'Enter / Return' or click anywhere outside of the box to close it and save your data.
 (One excellent way to quickly skip from box to box assigning data is to use the 'Tab' key.
 Pressing 'Tab' saves the value/data assigned to the current tag and automatically forwards you to the next cell.)